-1. Do I have to register with the DRC to get services?
+1. Do I have to apply with DRC department to receive services?

 It is your decision whether to use the DRC services, but be aware that if you need services such as interpreters or audio books, you must see a DRC counselor.
-Other services, such as tutoring, academic counseling, or career counseling are available to any student, disabled or not.
+Other services, such as tutoring, academic counseling, or career counseling are available to all students.

-We recommend that you speak with a Counselor to get information to help you decide whether DRC services are the best option to help you meet your academic and personal goals.
+We recommend that you speak with a Counselor to help you decide whether DRC services are the best option to help you meet your academic and personal goals.

 2. How do I become a part of the DRC Program?

 Participation by students with disabilities in the Disability Resource Center (DRC) shall be entirely voluntary.
 Students are not required to apply for services to receive Federally-mandated accommodations, such as automatic doors, disabled parking, or accessible counters and bathrooms.
 Students who wish academic accommodations, however, such as Sign-Language Interpreting, e-text, or a note taker, must register for services.
-Here is the procedure:
+To apply you must;

-- Contact the DRC to schedule an Intake appointment.
+- Contact DRC to schedule an intake appointment.

 - Meet with a DRC Counselor.

-- Bring verification of doctor signed by a licensed professional (M.D., therapist, psychologist, etc.);
+- Bring verification signed by a licensed professional (M.D., therapist, psychologist, etc.);

-- Sign releases of information to obtain medical verification of your disability; or
+- Sign a release of information to obtain medical verification of your disability

 - Discuss functional limitation presented by disability with counselor to determine accommodation eligibility.